freeCodeCamp/freeCodeCamp/guide/english/cloud-development/amazon-aws/index.md

 * Amazon Alexa development area

 #### AWS Certifications
-AWS offers many different certifications for it's practitioners.
+AWS offers many different certifications for its practitioners.
 There are different tiers to AWS certs as well as role-based certifications.
 The tiers are:
 * Foundational
 * Associate